Meet the Women, Business and the Law team

 Claudia Lenny Corminales joined Women, Business and the Law in 2016.
 She conducts research and analysis on laws and regulations constraining women’s legal capacity, freedom of movement and access to finance.
 She previously worked as staff member of the Permanent Mission of Bolivia to the Organization of American States (OAS) and as a staff member of the Embassy of Costa Rica.
 Claudia holds an LL.M in International Legal Studies and Certificate in International Arbitration and Dispute Resolution from Georgetown University Law Center and a law degree from Universidad Católica, Bolivia.
 She is a native Spanish speaker, fluent in English, and proficient in Portuguese and French.

 Natália Mazoni joined the World Bank Group in February 2016.
-She leads research on pension for Women, Business and the Law and her work focuses on the design of indicators to measure legal barriers for women’s economic inclusion.
-Previously she worked on assessing bureaucratic complexity in citizen-government interactions in the Living Life project.
-Before joining the World Bank Group she conducted legal research, tax advisory and developed business strategies at EY Brazil and practiced at a law firm in Belo Horizonte.
+She leads the dissemination of Women, Business and the Law.
+Her current research focuses on women's access to justice, the implementation of laws, and indicator development.
+Before joining the World Bank Group, she developed business strategies at EY Brazil and practiced at a law firm in Belo Horizonte.
 She holds a Master of Laws (LL.M.) degree in International Legal Studies from American University Washington College of Law in Washington, DC, and a law degree from Faculdades Milton Campos in Belo Horizonte, Brazil.
 She is a member of the Brazilian Bar.
 She speaks Portuguese and Spanish and is conversant in French.

 Olena Mykhalchenko joined the Women, Business and the Law team in May 2020.
+She conducts research and analysis related to labor laws and reforms.
 She has done extensive work in the field of labor law, gender equality and non-discrimination in new technologies, and has more than eight years of experience in nonprofit, public, and private sectors.
-Her prior experiences include working with the International Bar Association, International Law Commission, and United Nations Association of the National Capital Area, where she served as a graduate fellow.
+Her prior experiences include working with the Portulans Institute, International Bar Association, International Law Commission, and United Nations Association of the National Capital Area.
 She earned her B.A. and LL.M in Law at the Taras Shevchenko National University of Kyiv (Ukraine), and an LL.M at the George Washington University Law School as a Fulbright and Thomas Buergenthal scholarships awardee.
 She speaks English, Ukrainian, and Russian.